zng-ui/zng/TODO/_current.md

         - Before we kept all context values in a vec, and marked each as busy on borrow.
             - So nested borrows went for each ancestor.
             - This only works with the delegate style `with`, can't tell if the var is already read-locked.
+        - Why doesn't `actual_var` solve the issue?
+        - Added temporary panic to trace in Windows.

 * Review `ContextLocal`, default is not app-local?